-Our Music Technology Certificate centers on recording arts, digital audio production and editing, music engraving, performance and self-promotion.
+Our Music Technology Certificate centers on recording arts, including digital audio production and editing.
+It also covers music engraving, performance, and self-promotion.

-Your courses will include Music Technology, Sound Reinforcement, Music Portfolio, Music Fundamentals, Written Theory, Techniques for Live Sound and more.
-Graduating with your Music Technology Certificate, you will have a clear understanding of MIDI implementation, synthesis, computer-generated notation and multimedia integration.
+Your courses will include Intro to Music Technology, Techniques for Live Sound, Music Portfolio, and more.
+After graduating with your Music Technology Certificate, you will understand MIDI implementation, synthesis, computer-generated notation, and multimedia integration.

-For students planning to study music performance, education, composition, theory or musicology, a Music Technology Certificate will enhance your degree and career options.
-Music-related software, hardware, and recording applications have become an increasingly important part of every musician’s skillset.
+For students planning to study music performance, education, composition, theory, or musicology, our Music Technology Certificate can enhance your degree and career options.
+Music-related software, hardware, and recording applications have become an increasingly important component of every musician’s skill set.

-For students not planning to major in Music, no prior music training is required for entry into the Sheridan College’s Music Technology program.
-Traditional music notation literacy is helpful, but not required—only an interest in using technology to create and record music is needed to begin.
+For students pursuing non-music degrees, no prior music training is necessary to participate in Sheridan College’s Music Technology program.
+Traditional music notation literacy can be helpful but not required.
+All you need to get started is an interest in using technology to create and record music.

 Why Sheridan College